jackdeansmith/EnablerTest/README.md

 - You can also get better "sensitivity" by being extremely negative about plans with any red flags at all.

-If you optimized for this metric, I think you'd get a model that's not so useful.
-It would probably always rank 1 or 10.
+If you optimized for this metric, you might end up with a model that's not so useful.
+It would probably always rank ideas as 1 or 10.

 I do think that higher numbers here are generally a good thing though.
 If we imagine a user who is about to make a bad decision and gets negative feedback